 Disciple is a 34-week study of the Bible from Genesis through Revelation.
 Participants will gain a deeper understanding of each of the books of the Bible, their themes, the major figures in each, and the chronology.
 In addition to reading portions of each book, we watch video presentation by scholars, participate in group discussion, do a little homework, and build a community.
 It is worthwhile work for anyone who wants to understand why we read so much of Isaiah in Advent, what Jesus meant when he said "I came to fulfill the Law and the Prophets," why the Old Testament is so important to understanding the New Testament, why St. Paul wrote some of the things that make us cringe today, and more.
 It is fun, engaging, enlightening, and worth every minute.
 This will be the fourth time Gene and Karen have led this course together.

 The book for this course costs $40; there is no other cost to participate.
-Registration is required and will open soon (you'll be able to register online from this page, and in person in the parish office).
+Registration is required; you can do that right here.

 World’s Religions: A Guide to Our Wisdom Traditions // Wednesdays, 1:00-2:30 p.m., September 21-November 16